Density estimation with LLMs: a geometric investigation of in-context learning trajectories: Introduction

 Modern Large Language Models (LLMs) showcase surprising emergent abilities that they were not explicitly trained for \citep{brown2020languagemodelsfewshotlearners,dong2024surveyincontextlearning}, such as learning from demonstrations \citep{si2023measuringinductivebiasesincontext} and analogies in natural language \citep{hu2023incontextanalogicalreasoningpretrained}.
 Such capacity to extract patterns directly from input text strings, without relying on additional training data, is generally referred to as in-context learning (ICL).

-Recently, LLMs have been shown to achieve competitive performance on various mathematical problems, including time-series forecasting \citep{gruver2024largelanguagemodelszeroshot}, inferring physical rules from dynamical systems \citep{kantamneni2024transformersdophysicsinvestigating,liu2024llmslearngoverningprinciples}, and learning random languages \citep{bigelow2024incontextlearningdynamicsrandom}.
+Recently, LLMs have been shown to achieve competitive performance in various mathematical problems, including time series forecasting \citep{gruver2024largelanguagemodelszeroshot}, inferring physical rules from dynamical systems \citep{kantamneni2024transformersdophysicsinvestigating,liu2024llmslearngoverningprinciples}, and learning random languages \citep{bigelow2024incontextlearningdynamicsrandom}.
 To solve these tasks, an LLM must possess some capacity for probabilistic modeling — the ability to infer conditional or unconditional probability distribution structures by collecting relevant statistics from in-context examples \citep{akyurek2024incontextlanguage}.

 We investigate LLMs' ability to perform density estimation (DE), which involves estimating the probability density function (PDF) from data observed in-context.
 Our core experiment is remarkably straightforward.
-As illustrated in Figure \ref{fig:DE_schematic}, we prompt LLaMA-2 models \citep{touvron2023llama2openfoundation} with a series of data points $\{X_i\}_{i=1}^n$ sampled independently and identically from an underlying distribution $p(x)$.
-We then observe that the LLaMA's predicted PDF, $\hat p_{n}(x)$, for the next data point gradually converges to the ground truth as the context length $n$ (the number of in-context data points) increases..\footnote{Our prompts consist purely of comma-delimited multi-digit numbers, without any natural language instructions.}
+As illustrated in Figure \ref{fig:DE_schematic}, we prompt LLMs such as LLaMA-2 \citep{touvron2023llama2openfoundation}, Gemma \citep{gemmateam2024gemmaopenmodelsbased}, and Mistral \citep{jiang2023mistral7b} with a series of data points $\{X_i\}_{i=1}^n$ sampled independently and identically from an underlying distribution $p(x)$.
+We then observe that the LLMs' predicted PDF, $\hat p_{n}(x)$, for the next data point gradually converges to the ground truth as the context length $n$ (the number of in-context data points) increases.\footnote{Our prompts consist purely of comma-delimited multi-digit numbers, without any natural language instructions.}

-To interpret the internal mechanisms \citep{olsson2022incontextlearninginductionheads,bietti2023birthtransformermemoryviewpoint,dai2023gptlearnincontextlanguage,vonoswald2023transformerslearnincontextgradient} underlying an LLM's in-context DE process, we leverage Intensive Principal Component Analysis (InPCA) \citep{Teoh_2020,quinn2019visualizing,Mao_2024} to embed the estimated PDF at each context length $\{\hat P_n\}$ in probability space (Figure \ref{fig:method_overview}).
-These visualizations reveal that the in-context DE process of these models all follow similar low-dimensional paths, which are distinct from those of traditional density estimation methods like histograms and Gaussian kernel density estimation (KDE).
+To interpret the internal mechanisms \citep{olsson2022incontextlearninginductionheads,bietti2023birthtransformermemoryviewpoint,dai2023gptlearnincontextlanguage,vonoswald2023transformerslearnincontextgradient} underlying an LLM's in-context DE process, we use Intensive Principal Component Analysis (InPCA) \citep{Teoh_2020,quinn2019visualizing,Mao_2024} to embed the estimated PDF at each context length $\{\hat P_n\}$ in the probability space (Figure \ref{fig:method_overview}).
+Our visualizations reveal that the in-context DE processes of the tested LLMs all follow similar low-dimensional paths, which are distinct from those of traditional density estimation methods like histograms and Gaussian kernel density estimation (KDE).